arschles/go-in-5-minutes/episode16/README.md

 ### New Sponsor

-I'd like to introduce [Minio, Inc](https://minio.io/) as the first sponsor of the screencast!
+I'd like to introduce [Minio](https://minio.io/) as the first sponsor of the screencast!
 I couldn't be happier to be working with such a great, capable group of engineers.
 Check out https://minio.io for more details, and see the screencast page for more details.

 ### Twitter